dankamongmen/notcurses/USAGE.md

 * a current style, foreground channel, and background channel,
 * its geometry,
 * a configured user curry (a `void*`),
-* its position relative to the visible plane, and
+* its position relative to the visible plane,
-* its z-index.
+* its z-index, and
+* a name (used only for debugging).

 If opaque, a `cell` on a higher `ncplane` completely obstructs a corresponding `cell` from a lower `ncplane` from being seen.
 An `ncplane` corresponds loosely